Aromatherapy

 The Law

 The Veterinary Surgeons Act 1966 restricts the treatment of animals (other than your own) with aromatherapy, by anyone other than a fully qualified vet.
-The powerful and potentially dangerous capability of this form of medicine makes observation of this law even more important.
+The powerful and potentially dangerous capability of this form of medicine (essential oils) makes observation of this law even more important.
 The AVMC cannot therefore support unregulated use of aromatherapy in animals, however it is disguised.
-The 'permission' of a vet is not sufficient, despite the information given out by some web sites.
+The ‘permission' of a vet is not sufficient, despite the information given out by some web sites.

 Aromatherapy is serious and powerful medicine

-Holistic, Alternative, Natural or Complementary?
+Holistic, Alternative, Natural or complimentary?

-N.B.: Aromatherapy can be used as a natural air freshener.
+N.B.: Aromatherapy (essential oils) can be used as a natural air freshener.
 Citrus oils, pine, rosemary, lavender, rose and others have powerful ability to freshen, enliven and relax the atmosphere, along with their background health-giving properties.